 A false-positive result occurs when the tests suggest a person has COVID-19 when in fact they do not.
 By contrast, a false-negative result occurs when the tests suggest a person does not have COVID-19 when in fact they do.
-For more information on false-positives and false-negatives, see our methods article and our blog.
+For more information on false-positives and false-negatives, see our our Coronavirus Infection Survey methods article and our Accuracy and confidence: why we trust the data from the COVID-19 infection survey blog.